muneebmemon/GifTastic/README.md

 # GifTastic
-This Homework assignment has to do with getting specific themed data (Animal's GIFs) from GIPHY API using AJAX & JQuery and then displaying it on to the webpage.
+The app named GifTastic has to do with getting specific themed data (Animal's GIFs) from GIPHY API using AJAX & JQuery and then displaying it on to the webpage.

+* Technologes used
+ - JQuery
+ - HTML
+ - Javascript
+ - AJAX
+ - CSS
+ - Giphy API